multiversx/mx-docs/docs/tokens/nft-tokens.md

 The collection identifier is `ABC-1a9c7d` and the NFT nonce is `05dc`.
 Note that the `05dc` is hexadecimal encoded, it represents decimal 1500.

-Also note that an MultiversX address is in bech32, so you will need to convert the address from bech32 to hexadecimal.
+Also note that a MultiversX address is in bech32, so you will need to convert the address from bech32 to hexadecimal.
 This can be done with the `hex()` method of erdjs for address (all the methods for addresses can be found [here](https://github.com/multiversx/mx-sdk-erdjs/blob/main/src/address.ts)) or manually with an external converter which you can find [here.](http://207.244.241.38/elrond-converters/#bech32-to-hex)
 :::

 ## **Transfers to a Smart Contract**